AMReX-Astro/workflow/sphinx_docs/source/workstations.rst

 Linux Workstations
 ******************

-In general GCC 7.x work well on Linux workstations.
-CUDA 10.0 does not support the GCC 8.x compilers, so you may need to install an older GCC 7.3 compiler to get the code to compile.
+In general GCC 10.x works well on Linux workstations.

-The PGI community edition 18.4 and 18.10 compilers also are known to work well.

 GPU offloading
 ==============

+We use the GNU compilers to build with nvcc and CUDA.

 bender
 ------